sauvc/rulebook/rulebook.md

  - AUV crosses the gate and completes the Navigation task.
  - AUV find the drums and successfully drops the ball in the <span style="color:blue">blue drum</span>.
  - AUV locates the flare and knocks off the golf ball.
- - AUV stays touches the bottom of the pool for more than 10 seconds while trying to find the target zone and gets automatically aborted by divers.
+ - AUV touches the bottom of the pool for more than 10 seconds while trying to find the target zone and gets automatically aborted by divers.

 |   |                 Task                    |     Points     |
 |---|:---------------------------------------:|:--------------:|